MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 ## A JSON RPC Request and Response Example

 Here we have a typical request and response in JSON format.
+The first example uses the `eth_chainId` RPC API method outlined in [EIP-695](https://eips.ethereum.org/EIPS/eip-695) which returns a single **STRING** result for an integer value in **hexadecimal** format, describing the currently configured `CHAIN_ID` value used for signing replay-protected transactions, introduced by [EIP-155](https://eips.ethereum.org/EIPS/eip-155).

 ### Request